aws/sagemaker-hyperpod-cli/README.md

 * `job-name` (string) - Required.
 The name of the job to get the log for.
 * `pod` (string) - Required.
 The name of the pod to get the log from.
 * `namespace` (string) - Optional.
-The namespace to get the log from.
-If not provided, the CLI will get the log from the pod in the namespace set by the user while connecting to the cluster.
-If provided, and the user has access to the namespace, the CLI will get the log from the pod in the specified namespace.
+The namespace to use.
+If not specified, this command will first use the namespace when connecting the cluster.
+Otherwise if namespace is not configured when connecting to the cluster, a namespace that is managed by SageMaker will be auto discovered.

 ### Executing Commands